apache/flink/docs/monitoring/metrics.md

 Parameters:

 - `apikey` - the Datadog API key
-- `tags.enabled` - (optional) whether or not to send variables in metrics as Datadog tags
 - `tags` - (optional) the global tags that will be applied to metrics when sending to Datadog.
-Only works when `tags.enabled` is true.
 Tags should be separated by comma only

 Example configuration: